vlayer-xyz/vlayer/book/src/advanced/prover-global-variables.md

 # Prover Global Variables
 In the global namespace, Solidity provides special variables and functions that primarily offer information about blocks, transactions, and gas.

-Since [Prover](/advanced/prover.html) contracts operate in the [vlayer zkEVM environment](/appendix/architecture/prover.html), some variables are either not implemented or behave differently compared to standard EVM chains.
+Since [Prover](/advanced/prover.html) contracts operate in the [vlayer zkEVM environment](/appendix/architecture/prover.html), some variables are either not implemented or behave differently, compared to standard EVM chains.

 ## Current Block and Chain
 vlayer extends Solidity with features like [time traveling](/features/time-travel.html) between block numbers and [teleporting](/features/teleport.html) to other chains.
 As a result, the values returned by `block.number` and `block.chainId` are influenced by these features.